mitmedialab/speechblocks-PRG/README.md

-# SpeechBlocks-II
+# SpeechBlocks-PRG

-This repository contains SpeechBlocks-II, a child-driven, constructioninst-inspired app for early literacy learning.
+This repository contains SpeechBlocks-PRG, a fork of SpeechBlocks-II, a child-driven, constructioninst-inspired app for early literacy learning.
 SpeechBlocks-II and the associated experiments was described in:

 Sysoev, I., Gray, J. H., Fine, S., Makini, S. P., & Roy, D. (2022).
 Child-driven, machine-guided: Automatic scaffolding of constructionist-inspired early literacy play.
 Computers & Education, 182, 104434.